ianlauyin/lan_frame/be/README.md

 # lan_be_frame

-A Backend framework for myself using axum, postgres, diesel.
+A Backend framework for myself using axum, postgresql, diesel.

+## Optional Dependancy

+db auto migrations: `refinery`

 ## Start